-Is Kapil Sharma Doing A Film With Salman & Sohail Khan?
+Is Kapil Sharma Doing A Film With Salman Khan & Sohail Khan?

 Kapil & Salman Share A Good Rapport

-It has to be recalled that Salman and Sohail had appeared on Kapil's shows a few times.
+It has to be recalled that Salman and Sohail had appeared on Kapil's shows a number of times.
 Both Kapil and Salman share a good rapport.
 The comedy timing of both the actors is hilarious.
-It would have made Salman and Kapil's fans happy, if they had joined hands (that too for a movie)!
-But, it looks like his fans have to wait for some more time to watch their favourite comedian on big screen as well as on television.
+It would have made Salman and Kapil's fans happy, had they joined hands (that too for a movie)!
+But, it looks like his fans have to wait for some more time to watch their favourite comedian on the big screen as well as on television.

 Stay locked to this space for the latest updates.